IQSS/datafest/versioning/02_Github_Desktop.md

 > **A Note on Terminology**
 >
 > One of the trickier aspects of using GitHub is the new terminology (`repository`,`add`, `commit`, `pull`, `push`, `remote`, `detached head`).
-Some of the commands/terms are fairly self-explanatory, others less so, and in this workshop you will encounter some of these.[Here is a glossary](https://help.github.com/articles/github-glossary/), however it is best to pick up terminology wile learning how to use GitHub.
+Some of the commands/terms are fairly self-explanatory, others less so, and in this workshop you will encounter some of these.
+[Here is a glossary](https://help.github.com/articles/github-glossary/), however it is best to pick up terminology wile learning how to use GitHub.

 ### Register for a GitHub Account